vegantransistor/Rooting-the-Cradlepoint-IBR600/README.md

 ```
 ubirsvol /dev/ubi0 -n 2 -s [nb of bytes calculated to have enough place for ubi0_1]
 ```
-8. Re-do step 7. if needed
+8. Re-do step 7. if needed.
 9. Flash the rootfs image
 ```
 ubiupdatevol /dev/ubi0_1 /tmp/rootfsimage